Is Fecal Incontinence a Sign of Cancer? A Medical Guide to Symptoms and Evaluation

 However, sudden changes in bowel control—especially if they come with other symptoms like blood in the stool or unexplained weight loss—should be checked out promptly.

+Colorectal cancer is much more likely to announce itself with other red-flag symptoms, such as persistent changes in bowel habits, rectal bleeding, or abdominal pain.
 Still, new or worsening leakage should not be dismissed, because a thorough evaluation is the best way to protect your health and peace of mind.
 If you're worried, you're not alone—and you're not overreacting by seeking answers.

 What Is Fecal Incontinence?